-The PITHIA trial is a clinical trial based in the UK that aims to evaluate pre-implantation kidney biopsies as a tool to help increase the number and quality of kidneys transplanted – The trial patient information leaflet is available here: Patient Information Leaflet
+The PITHIA trial is a clinical trial based in the UK that aims to evaluate pre-implantation kidney biopsies as a tool to help increase the number and quality of kidneys transplanted – The trial patient information leaflet is available here: PITHIA Information Sheet

 There is a great shortage of kidneys for transplantation.
 All kidneys from deceased donors carry risk to the recipient (risk of not working, or of disease transmission), but donor age is strongly associated with poor function and early failure of the kidney transplant.
 This is important, because the majority of the pool of potential UK deceased donors are now over 60 years old.
 Thus, if we can improve our identification of kidneys from older donors that are better ‘quality’, we can maximize numbers of transplants performed without compromising transplant outcomes.